JJ/granada-off/text/freemasonry.md

 #Freemasonry and other hidden messages in buildings

-For those in the know, Granada itself is a symbol of freemasonry.
-Its main symbol is a pomegranate, *granada* in Spanish, a fruit that can be found all over the city.
-A pomegranate, according to the Dictionary of Symbols by Cirlot, is a symbol of unity in multiplicity.
-The Greeks believed that it was created out of the blood of [Dionysus or Bacchus](http://www.men-myths-minds.com/Dionysus-greek-god.html), the god of pleasure, wine and ritual madness.
+For those *in the know*, Granada itself is a symbol of freemasonry.
+Its main symbol is a pomegranate, *granada* in Spanish, a fruit that can be found all over the city in representation and, if you look hard enough and it is the right season, in the red and a bit tart flesh.
+A pomegranate, according to Cirlot's Dictionary of Symbols, stands for unity in multiplicity.
+The Greeks believed that the fruit was created out of the blood of [Dionysus or Bacchus](http://www.men-myths-minds.com/Dionysus-greek-god.html), the god of pleasure, wine and ritual madness.
 When he died killed by the Titans, which is weird because he was a god, maybe he was a low-cost god or took too much of its own wine or the Titans were